Willo Perron

 WP

-Yeah.
-For me it feels almost irresponsible to just say we’re going to do this, when realistically it’s never going to happen.
+For me, it feels almost irresponsible to just say we’re going to do this, when realistically it’s never going to happen.
 There are so many moving parts.
 With Rihanna’s Super Bowl show, the starting point was simple: we have 14 minutes.
 Then you factor in storage—you only get so much space because there’s also a football game happening.
 You have to load the entire set in the window between the end of the first half and the commercials.
 That’s 7 minutes to get everything on the field and working.

 And then you have to consider the stadium itself—a lot of them don’t have roofs, or they’re glass.
 So depending on how long the first half runs, you might still have daylight when the show starts—which is terrible for lighting and broadcast.
 For that performance, the sun dipped behind the stadium just as she went on.
 It looked intentional, but really I’d been tracking the sun for weeks.
 If the first half ended even a little sooner, all the lighting would have been useless.